jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 ## Step 6 - Build the first version of the application
 Go into `Jenkins > sockshop > carts` and trigger the first build of the application.
-After the build is done, you should visualize the micro service running using ```kubectl -n dev get deploy carts```.
-Since this is a backend service, you can hit the API using the url `carts.dev.xxx.xxx.xx.nip.io`
+After the build is done, you can visualize the microservice running in dev using ```kubectl -n dev get deploy carts```.
+Since this is a backend service with an API interface, you can hit the API using the url `carts.dev.xxx.xxx.xx.nip.io`

 ![carts](./assets/carts-pipeline.png)
 ## Step 7 - Explore and configure Dynatrace